Nassau Coliseum: In film

-Renovation
+Renovations

 Not long after the Islanders announced their move to Brooklyn, Forest City Enterprises, the owner of Barclays Center, was chosen to perform a study on development possibilities for the Nassau Coliseum site.
 A request for proposal was issued as a result of this study to transform the arena into a smaller sized venue and its surrounding parking lot into an entertainment hub with theaters, sports bars, and retail.

 Four competing proposals were submitted in May 2013, and Nassau County Executive Edward Mangano selected two finalists in July 2013, including one from a group led by Forest City Ratner.
 Ratner's proposal called for a reduction of the Coliseum's capacity to 13,000 seats and a revamp of the arena's interior and concrete facade designed by SHoP Architects, the firm which designed the Barclays Center, which would cost the group approximately $89 million.
 As part of his bid, the Islanders would play 6 games per season in the arena, the Brooklyn Nets would play one exhibition game, and a minor league hockey team would call the arena home.

 On August 15, 2013, Nassau County announced Forest City had won the bid for the renovation of the Nassau Coliseum and the surrounding property, pending approval from the Nassau legislature and zoning changes from the Hempstead town government.
 The Nassau County Legislature unanimously approved the bid on September 24, 2013.

 Billy Joel performed the arena's final pre-renovation concert on August 4, 2015.

 On April 5, 2017, a Billy Joel concert was the arena's first post-renovation event.
 Other acts that performed during the new Coliseum's opening week include Stevie Nicks, The Pretenders, Idina Menzel, Lionel Richie, Mariah Carey, and Marc Anthony.

 On November 4, 2016, Brooklyn Sports & Entertainment reached a naming rights deal with New York Community Bank.
 The cost of the naming rights and the agreement's length were not disclosed.
 The deal with the county mandated the inclusion of "Nassau Veterans Memorial Coliseum" in the arena's name; the naming rights were initially announced as having named the venue "Nassau Veterans Memorial Coliseum presented by New York Community Bank", but this was later revised to NYCB Live: Home of the Nassau Veterans Memorial Coliseum.

 Ringling Bros. and Barnum & Bailey Circus performed their final show at Nassau Coliseum on May 21, 2017.
 This was their only show at Nassau Coliseum post-renovation.